What is Panic Selling? The Madness Behind Market Mayhem

 Experts agree that panic selling is a counterproductive approach to market downturns.
 According to Nobel laureate Richard Thaler, a pioneer in behavioural economics, “Investors often react irrationally to market fluctuations due to emotional biases, which can lead to poor financial decisions.”
 Thaler’s research highlights how cognitive biases such as loss aversion and availability bias can cloud judgment and prompt hasty actions not in an investor’s best interest.

 Additionally, renowned investor Warren Buffett has famously advised, “Be fearful when others are greedy and greedy when others are fearful.”
 This wisdom underscores the importance of maintaining composure and a long-term perspective during market turbulence.
-When investors succumb to the madness of the crowd, they often sell at the worst possible times, locking in losses and foregoing potential gains when the market eventually rebounds.
+When investors succumb to the madness of the crowd, they often sell at the worst possible times, locking in losses and preceding potential gains when the market eventually rebounds.

 Psychologist Daniel Kahneman, another Nobel Prize winner, emphasizes the role of emotional contagion in financial markets.
 “When panic sets in, emotions spread like wildfire, and rational thinking takes a backseat,” Kahneman explains.
 This collective anxiety can create a self-fulfilling prophecy, where the fear of losses leads to actual losses as more investors join the sell-off.